Berhalter: USMNT looking to send Pulisic back to Chelsea in a good way | Goal.com

 "Part of the plan was, he played something like 86 minutes for Chelsea on Sunday, somewhere around there, and then I think the natural progression is a half, and then let him play more against Northern Ireland, a lot more in that case.
 I think that will set him up nicely to gain fitness here with the national team and go back to Chelsea in a good way.

-"The way I saw his performance is that I thought he grew as the game went on and he became really dangerous, very aggressive coming inside, and they were a compact they had a lot of numbers and it was difficult to get his shots through but he was certainly a major factor in that first half."
+"The way I saw his performance is that I thought he grew as the game went on and he became really dangerous, very aggressive coming inside, and they were compact.
+They had a lot of numbers and it was difficult to get his shots through but he was certainly a major factor in that first half."

 The big picture